How to Prevent Mold Under Flooring: Complete Moisture Protection Guide for Homeowners

 Should I install a vapor barrier under flooring?

-Vapor barriers are strongly recommended in areas where moisture intrusion is likely, such as basements, crawlspaces, and concrete slab installations.
+Vapor barriers are strongly recommended where moisture intrusion is likely, such as basements, crawlspaces, and concrete slab installations.
+Always match the barrier to the flooring type, subfloor, and manufacturer requirements.

 One Comment